Aleki001/Bank_app/README.md

 # Bank_app
-This is an application that perfoms basic bank operations lke sending/transfering money, checking the balance and also depositing money into the account.
+This is an application that perfoms basic bank operations like sending/transfering money, withdrawing cash, checking the balance and also depositing money into the account.
 It is developed using C programming language.

 ## Prerequisites